anton-kotik/awesome-soft/README.md

 ## Database Management
 *Software for SQL and NoSQL development, administration and database design.*

-:heavy_check_mark: [DataGrip](https://www.jetbrains.com/datagrip/) — cross-platform IDE that is aimed at DBAs and developers working with SQL databases.
+⭐ [DataGrip](https://www.jetbrains.com/datagrip/) — cross-platform IDE that is aimed at DBAs and developers working with SQL databases.
 It has built-in drivers for DB2, Derby, H2, HSQLDB, MySQL, Oracle, PostgreSQL, SQL Server, Sqlite and Sybase.
 <br>`Windows`, **`Linux`**, `Mac`

 [DBeaver](https://dbeaver.io/) — universal SQL Client.